 Robert Rankin of McNairy Co., TN and Robert Rankin of Gibson Co.
 TN

-A comment from a reader on an earlier post illustrated how easy it is to confuse some of the Rankins who lived in North Carolina and Tennessee in the late eighteenth and early nineteenth centuries.
+A comment on an earlier article illustrated how easy it is to confuse some of the Rankins who lived in North Carolina and Tennessee in the late eighteenth and early nineteenth centuries.
 That includes two men named Robert Rankin who fought in the Revolutionary War.
 They were both originally from North Carolina and then moved to Tennessee about 1825 – 1830.

-I wrote about these men in two different articles on this website, which undoubtedly made it more difficult to distinguish between them.
+I wrote about these men in two different articles on this website.
+Those articles undoubtedly made it more difficult to distinguish between them.
+My bad.
 Who can remember which Robert is which?
 To clear up the confusion, let’s revisit each man briefly to contrast their histories and pension applications.
 We will look first at the man I call “Rev (for “Revolutionary,” not “Reverend”) War Robert Rankin” and then his fellow soldier “Mystery Robert Rankin.”
 There is no proved family relationship between these two men, although descendants are a close Y-DNA match (assuming that I am correct about Mystery Robert’s identity).

 Rev War Robert Rankin of Rowan/Guilford, NC and McNairy, TN (1759 – 1840)